P05AF

 Does P05AF mean my brakes are failing?

-No. P05AF is an electrical fault in the brake pedal position sensor circuit, not a hydraulic brake failure.
+No. P05AF is an electrical fault in the brake pedal position sensor circuit, not a hydraulic failure.
 Your brake pedal and stopping ability are not directly affected.

 How does a short to ground cause a low voltage reading?